kvellian/sql_vs_functions/README.md

 | Runtime (seconds) | 3.46           | 18.91          |

+** How do the runtimes compare?**

+This plot below displays runtime comparisons across various database population techniques.
+It uses log scale to visualize the data better.
+Based on the observations, inserting data from the web (1B) has a higher runtime compared to inserting data from a TXT file (1C).
+Writing data from the web to a TXT file (1A) has the second highest runtime.
+In these particular tests, inserting data from a TXT file through batches (1D) has the fastest runtime.
+This could be due to the nature of how memory loads onto a computer.
+Although the difference between tests 1C and 1D are small, this difference could make an impact on a much larger amount of data.

 <img src="assets/img/1E_plot_runtime_populate.png" alt="plot_runtime_populate">

 ## Part 2: Compare Runtime of Information Retrieval using SQL vs. Functions

-Find the average longitude and latitude value for each user ID: 5 Iterations vs. 20 Iterations
+**Find the average longitude and latitude value for each user ID: 5 Iterations vs. 20 Iterations**

 - Compare runtime performance of SQL vs. Functions